 It’s Monday!
-What Are You Reading?
-3/30/15
+What Are You Reading? #IMWAYR 12/28/15

 Share

-IMWAYR
+IMWAYR 2015 logo

 It’s Monday!
 What Are You Reading?
 From Picture Books to YA!

 It’s Monday!
-What are you Reading? is a meme hosted by Sheila at Book Journeys.
+What are you Reading? is a meme started by Sheila at Book Journeys and now hosted by Kathryn at The Book Date.
 It is a great way to recap what you read and/or reviewed the previous week and to plan out your reading and reviews for the upcoming week.
 It’s also a great chance to see what others are reading right now…you just might discover the next “must-read” book!

-Jen Vincent, of Teach Mentor Texts, and Kellee decided to give It’s Monday!
+Kellee and Jen, of Teach Mentor Texts, decided to give It’s Monday!
 What Are You Reading? a kidlit focus.
 If you read and review books in children’s literature – picture books, chapter books, middle grade novels, young adult novels, anything in the world of kidlit – join us!
 We love this meme and think you will, too.

 We encourage everyone who participates to support the blogging community by visiting at least three of the other book bloggers that link up and leave comments for them.